ssec/sift/doc/source/PACKAGING-mtgsift.rst

 +++++++++++++++++++++++++++

-The target *conda-packages* creates three Conda packages: *mtgsift*, *mtgsift-devel* and *mtgsift-deps*.
+The target *conda-packages* creates three Conda packages: *mtgsift*, *mtgsift-devel-deps* and *mtgsift-deps*.

-Only *mtgsift* and *mtgsift-devel* are meant to be directly installed from an appropriate Conda channel *mtgsift-channel* [#f6]_.
+Only *mtgsift* and *mtgsift-devel-deps* are meant to be directly installed from an appropriate Conda channel *mtgsift-channel* [#f6]_.
 However, the two packages should not be installed into the same Conda environment together.

 The third one is a meta-package which only pulls common dependencies for two others and is automatically installed when any of them is installed.
 Please